daniel-yj-yang/ml/model_evaluation/README.md

 - Since precision (but not recall) is sensitive to different baseline probabilities, PR curve is suitable for answering the following question:

 ```
-How meaningful is a positive result from my classifier, given the specific baseline probabilities of the population of my problem?
+How meaningful is a positive result from my classifier, given the specific baseline probabilities of my population?
 ```

 <hr>